sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/war-and-peace-system.md

 #### Bullet Launcher Weapons

-Bullet launchers are an instance Trigger DWGO Weapons that are further specialized to pierce through a specific number of enemies before self destructing.
+Bullet launchers are an instance of Trigger DWGO Weapons that are further specialized to pierce through a specific number of enemies before self destructing.
 Bullets have also been specialized to use raycasting which allows them to elastically reflect off of walls a certain number of times.

 <p align="center">